 The official version of the U.S. Code is updated every six years.
 The most recent updates were 2000, 2006, and 2012.
 Titles are updated in chronological order, and it can take nearly two years to publish the updated U.S. Code, now numbering Titles 1-54.
 Completed titles of the 2018 series of the U.S. Code set will not start to roll out until 2019.
 Supplements continue to be published to the 2012 series until the 2018 series is available.

 The 2012 update of the official Code currently has five sets of Supplements.
-Supplement V has updates for Titles 1-41, through 1/12/2018.
-Supplement IV has six volumes, containing laws enacted and codified for all titles of the Code, from January 3, 2013 and January 6, 2017.
+Supplement V is now complete and has updates for all the U.S. Code Titles, through 1/12/2018.
+Supplement series I-IV have the laws enacted and codified for all titles of the Code, from January 3, 2013 and January 6, 2017.
 All titles of the official 2012 Code and its supplements are on the first floor of the law library.
 HeinOnline has PDFs of each U.S. Code volume and supplement.
+The Hein version is an identical scanned PDF of the official version.

 To check the validity of statutory language in the current (now) U.S. Code, you must update an official 2012 version of the statute (and any published supplements), to the current date using official sources.
 Care must be used to make sure you end up with the most up-to-date, officially sourced version of the statutory language you are validating.